coucouland/coucou-user-guide/docs/templates.md

 Templates are partially pre-filled calendar and resource data that make it easier to create new data in a consistent way.
-Coucou includes some built-in templates that are used to define the many creation options under each subcommand.
+Coucal includes some built-in templates that are used to define the many creation options under each subcommand.

 For example, templates included with the schedule subcommand include: